Questioning the STEM Equation for Student Success

 The IINSPIRE LSAMP Annual Conference, hosted by University of Northern Iowa, will be held on February 7-8, 2020 at University of Northern Iowa, Cedar Falls, IA.

-Terrence Richard, Medgar Evers College
+Terrence Blackman, Medgar Evers College

 Reflections on Meritocracy and The Challenge of Building a Pipeline of Mathematicians from Underrepresented Communities